Betterment Everyday Checking review

 Depending on your banking needs, these cons may or may not be dealbreakers for you.

-How do I open an Everyday Checking account?
+How do I open a Betterment Everyday Checking account?

-- Enter your email address and click Join.
+- Enter your email address and click Continue.

 You must meet the following requirements to open a Betterment Everyday Checking account: